servicetitan/Stl.Fusion.Samples/docs/tutorial/README.md

 > [![Discord Server](https://img.shields.io/discord/729970863419424788.svg)](https://discord.gg/EKEwv6d)

-This is an *interactive* tutorial for [Fusion] - a .NET library trying to make real-time a new normal for any connected apps.
+This is an *interactive* tutorial for [Fusion] - a .NET library making real-time a new norm for any app.
 And although you can simply browse it, you can also run and modify any C# code featured here.
 All you need is [Try .NET] or [Docker].